fbpx

 Where does this glucose come from?
 It comes from the food that we eat in the form of carbohydrates.
 Carbohydrates (carbs) = components of food that get broken down into sugar in our bodies.
 Foods that are made up of mostly carbs include: sugar, sweeteners, grains, fruit, pastries, sweet treats, pasta, bagels, pretzels, crackers, beans, and milk too.

 If not used for energy immediately, your body turns that sugar into stored energy.
 Some of that stored energy is glycogen, a quick energy source in the liver and muscles.
 However, when sugar is in excess to what the body needs at the moment, the body stores excess sugar as body fat.
-Insulin is the hormone behind this fat storage process.

 The Shocking Truth About Blood Sugar Labs